marcoalopez/GrainSizeTools/DOCS/getting started_src.md

 ### Script organization

-The GrainSizeTools folder contains various Python files (.py), a folder named DATA, and various Jupyter notebooks (.ipynb files), which are templates for performing different types of grain size data analysis.
+The GrainSizeTools folder contains various Python files (.py), a folder named DATA with a CSV file inside, and various Jupyter notebooks (.ipynb files) that are templates for performing different types of grain size data analysis.

 TODO -> figure

 ## Step 3.
-How to work with Jupyter Notebooks
+How to work with the Jupyter Notebook templates

-To improve the reproducibility of the granulometric population studies, we suggest that the user works with the Jupyter Notebooks templates provided in the script, especially if he/she has no previous experience with the Python language.
-To do this, it is necessary to open the Jupyter notebooks through the application.
-We suggest JupyterLab or Vscode (see above), but you can also use others.

-The [Jupyter Notebook](https://jupyter.org/) is a document that can contain live code, equations, visualisations and narrative text, ideal for generating reports and including as supplementary material in your publications so that any researcher can reproduce your data.
+To improve the reproducibility of the grain size studies, we suggest working with the Jupyter Notebooks templates provided in the script, especially if you have no previous experience with the Python language.
+The [Jupyter Notebook](https://jupyter.org/) is a document that can contain live code, equations, visualisations and narrative text.
+This is ideal for generating reports and including them as supplementary material in your publications so that any researcher can reproduce your results.

 TODO -> Figure showing a Jupyter Notebook

-*Figure X. An example of a Jupyter notebok with code, equations (using Latex), visualizations and narrative text*.
+Figure X. An example of a Jupyter Notebook with code, equations (using Latex), visualizations and narrative text.

 JupyterLab and VSCode with the Jupyter Notebook extension are the next generation of the Classic Jupyter Notebook application interface, providing an easy-to-use environment focused on data science.

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/Jupyter_lab.png?raw=true)

-*Figure X. The JupyterLab interface...TODO.
+Figure X. The JupyterLab interface...TODO.
 More info: https://jupyterlab.readthedocs.io/en/latest/user/interface.html#the-jupyterlab-interface

-Explaining how Jupyter notebooks work is beyond the scope of this documentation.
+Explaining how Jupyter Notebooks work is beyond the scope of this wiki page.
 Fortunately, there are very good tutorials available.
-To familiarize yourself with how Jupyter notebooks work, we recommend the following tutorials:
+To familiarize yourself with how Jupyter Notebooks work, we recommend the following tutorials:

 > https://www.youtube.com/watch?v=HW29067qVWk
 >
-> This is a video by Corey Schafer that explains in a very clear, entertaining and concise way how to install and use a Jupyter Notebook, the usage part starts at about 4 minutes.
-For the tutorial, Corey uses the classic Jupyter Notebook application instead of JupyterLab, but it works in a similar way.
+> This is a video by Corey Schafer that explains in a clear, entertaining and concise way how to install and use a Jupyter Notebook, the usage part starts at about 4:20.
+For the tutorial, Corey uses the classic Jupyter Notebook application instead of JupyterLab, but it works similarly.

 TODO

 ## Understanding the script structure and the workflow

-The script is organized in a modular way using different Python files and functions, both of which are intended to help modify, reuse and extend the code if necessary.
+The script is organized in a modular way intended to facilitate modifying, reusing and extending the code if necessary.
 In short, the script consists of seven Python files that must be in the same directory.
-These are the Python files and their main function:
+Below is a brief explanation of the Python files and their main function:

 - ``GrainSizeTools.py``: This file imports all the modules needed for the script to work.
 This is the only executed Python file in the Jupyter Notebook templates.
 - ``averages.py``: This module contains a set of functions for calculating different types of averages and margins of error.